marcianod/gg-stats/geoguessr-stats/memory-bank/techContext.md

 *   **React Leaflet:** React components for Leaflet maps.
 *   **GeoJSON:** A format for encoding a variety of geographic data structures.

+## Database:

+*   **MongoDB Atlas:** Used for storing and performing vector similarity searches on round embeddings.
+*   **Upstash KV:** A serverless Redis database used for storing duel/game metadata for fast access.

 ## Development Tools:

 *   **ESLint:** A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.